TarikChrouki/cv/en/README.md

  Maven, JUnit

  >***Apache Kafka consultant*** for [Groupe Mutuel](https://www.groupemutuel.ch/)
- - Realization of performance tests and optimization on the Kafka cluster.
+ - Performance testing and optimization on the Kafka cluster.
  - Implementation of monitoring and alert on the Kafka ecosystem.
  - Development of an SDK and utilities allowing the integration of Kafka with the various partners.
  - Implementation of a Kafka monitoring application, with SSO integration.
  - **_Technologies:_** Apache Kafka, Confluent, Docker, Java 11, Spring Boot, Spring Security, Maven, GitLab, Gitlab-CI, Apache Camel, Scrum

  >***Software Engineer*** for [Takeda USA](https://www.takeda.com/en-us/)
- - Realization of a Flowable Engage integration POC for Takeda USA.
+ - Development of a POC of Flowable engage for Takeda USA.
  - Flowable Engage web chatbot integration with Whatsapp and WeChat
  - **_Technologies:_** Flowable Engage, Java 8, Spring boot, React, Docker, Maven